LHarveyDev/the-kitchen-cupboard/README.md

 ### Frameworks, Libraries & Programs Used

 1. [Lucidchart:](https://lucidchart.com/)
-   - Lucidchart was used to create the [flowcharts](https://lucidchart.com/) during the design process
+   - Lucidchart was used to create the [flowcharts](#wireframes-&-flowcharts) during the design process
 1. [Balsamiq:](https://balsamiq.com/)
-   - Balsamiq was used to create the [wireframes](https://balsamiq.com/) during the design process
+   - Balsamiq was used to create the [wireframes](#wireframes-&-flowcharts) during the design process
 1. [dbdiagram:](https://dbdiagram.io)
-   - Balsamiq was used to create the [database schema](https://dbdiagram.io) during the design process
+   - dbdiagram was used to create the [database schema](/documentation/database_schema.png) during the design process
 1. [Flask:](https://palletsprojects.com/p/flask/)
    - Flask was used to create the Python web framework.
 1. [Random Keygen:](https://randomkeygen.com/)